Guaranteed Death Benefit in Life Insurance Explained

 Guaranteed Death Benefit Life Insurance in Canada

-What is a Guaranteed Death Benefit in Life Insurance?
+What is a Guaranteed Death Benefit?

 For permanent life insurance policies with cash value savings, performance may impact the timing and size of dividends or interest paid to the policyholder.
 However, the guaranteed amount payable to beneficiaries provides a baseline of assurance.